Financial-Times/origami/README.md

 ### Tracking without JavaScript

 o-tracking does not work without JavaScript but, you can still send basic tracking requests to the Spoor API by setting a css background image url which points to the Spoor tracking pixel endpoint (`https://spoor-api.ft.com/px.gif`).
+Click events and other interactive events will not be tracked without JavaScript but basic page view events can be tracked.

 The Spoor tracking pixel endpoint takes a `data` query parameter which is a url-encoded JSON string that represents the data to track in Spoor.